Juankkar/TFM/README.md

     * [02rename.py](code/02rename.py): This Python script will rename the original BAM files using their sample names, making it easier to work with them.

     * [03extracting_fastq.sh](code/03extracting_fastq.sh): Pre-processing of the original BAM files.
 First the chromosome of interest will be filtered into a new BAM file.
 Then, from that file, the FASTQ files for both type of reads (forward and reverse) will be extracted.

+      * The reason for this is that the computer lacks the necessary processing power to analyze the entire exome of every chromosome simultaneously.
+Therefore, the approach is to filter and map them one by one.

     * [04vep.sh](code/04vep.sh): Will download some files for running ClinVar in the CLI.